automaciej/automaciej/content/music/approach.md

 <!--more-->

-I draw inspiration from engineers like Al Schmitt and Andrew Scheps, both of whom bring different philosophies to recording and mixing.
-Al Schmitt's approach emphasizes simplicity, using minimal equalization and compression to maintain the purity of the sound.
-Andrew Scheps, on the other hand, is known for embracing more complex digital workflows, layering effects, and using parallel processing to create rich, dynamic mixes.
-In September 2023, I attended a week-long seminar with Scheps in France, which deepened my understanding of how to achieve an analog warmth in a digital context.
-Seeing his hands-on approach to mixing inspired me to bring more flexibility and creative possibilities into my own work.
+I draw inspiration from Al Schmitt and Andrew Scheps.
+Al Schmitt's approach emphasizes simplicity, minimizing interventions and maintaining the purity of the sound.
+Andrew Scheps is known for embracing more complex digital workflows to create rich, dynamic mixes.
+In September 2023 I attended a [week-long seminar with Scheps in France][mwtm], which deepened my understanding of how to achieve an analog warmth in a digital context.

+{{< instagram "C1GGwHKq_pt" >}}

 The recording environment is a key part of my process.
 Whether we’re working in a professional studio, a rehearsal room, or an unconventional space, I’ll help